ahgroup/DSAIDE/README.md

 * For feedback, bug reports etc., use github at https://github.com/ahgroup/DSAIDE

 ## Contributors
 This R package is developed and maintained by [Andreas Handel](http://handelgroup.publichealth.uga.edu/).
-The following individuals have made contributions to this package: Isaac Fung, Spencer Hall, Brian McKay, John Rossow, and Sina Solaimanpour.
+The following individuals have made contributions to this package: Isaac Fung, Spencer Hall, Ben Listyg, Brian McKay, John Rossow, Sina Solaimanpour, Henok Woldu.